ChamithLakshan/facebookclone/README.md

 A new Flutter project.

-This is a simple clone User Interface of facebook newsfeed created using flutter.
+This is a clone User Interface of facebook newsfeed created using flutter.